Dot32Dev/Dot32Dev/README.md

 # Hey!

-I am a self-taught programmer now getting a degree in the field I love.
+I am a self-taught programmer now getting a degree in IT.
 I am enthusiastic about lower level programming and can suffer web development when I have to.
 Over the next few years I would like to learn more about low level graphics, compilers, and optimisations.
 <!-- I started making games when I was [9 years old](https://scratch.mit.edu/users/Dot32/), and
 <!--A 19 year old currently learning Rust.
 A passionate programmer and artist [since I was 9 years old.](https://scratch.mit.edu/users/Dot32/) -->